Dukkah or Duqqa is a Middle-Eastern and Egyptian nut, herb, and spice blend used as a dip for bread and a condiment for veggies.

 nuts and spices in a pan

-• The traditional way of serving Dukkah is in a bowl, so you can use it as a dip for flatbreads like pita bread.
+• The traditional way of serving Dukkah is in a bowl, where it is used as a dip for warm flatbreads, such as pita bread drenched in extra virgin olive oil.

 Notes